Special Clinical Focus

 If, after a thorough examination, the specialist ophthalmologist in Hamburg determines that the patient is suffering from epiphora, possibly as a consequence of recurrent conjunctival inflammation, Dr Schaudig may recommend surgery on the tear duct in order to remove a stenosis (narrowing) of the tear duct.
 Several procedures are available for this at the Hamburg Ophthalmology Clinic, depending on the cause of the stenosis, such as the 3-Snip technique for widening the tear duct, the use of a very fine drill (microdrill dacryoplasty), transcutaneous dacryocystorhinostomy, to create a new outflow path or to introduce a prosthetic lacrimal duct.

 Pathological changes in the macula, the area of the retina where the vision is the sharpest, lead to a deterioration in the visual acuity.
 Since different causes may underlie these conditions, thorough examinations are performed at the Hamburg Ophthalmology Clinic.
 Today, many macular conditions (macular degeneration), which can emerge with increasing age, can be treated by Dr Schaudig.
 For this, it is necessary that the vitreous body is first of all removed.
 In the next step, the cause of the macular condition is removed.
 Macular surgery at the Hamburg Ophthalmology Clinic is an in-patient procedure and is generally performed under a local anaesthetic.
 Since older patients are frequently affected by macular degeneration, as a rule, the specialist ophthalmologist in Hamburg performs the removal of the victory's body simultaneously with a cataract procedure.

-of selected experts in the specialist field Ophthalmology
+Selected expert in the specialist field Ophthalmology